awsdocs/amazon-ec2-user-guide/doc_source/configuring-instance-metadata-service.md

 + Instance Metadata Service Version 1 \(IMDSv1\) – a request/response method
 + Instance Metadata Service Version 2 \(IMDSv2\) – a session\-oriented method

 By default, you can use either IMDSv1 or IMDSv2, or both\.
 The instance metadata service distinguishes between IMDSv1 and IMDSv2 requests based on whether, for any given request, either the `PUT` or `GET` headers, which are unique to IMDSv2, are present in that request\.
+For more information, see [Add defense in depth against open firewalls, reverse proxies, and SSRF vulnerabilities with enhancements to the EC2 Instance Metadata Service](http://aws.amazon.com/blogs/security/defense-in-depth-open-firewalls-reverse-proxies-ssrf-vulnerabilities-ec2-instance-metadata-service/)\.

 You can configure the instance metadata service on each instance such that local code or users must use IMDSv2\.
 When you specify that IMDSv2 must be used, IMDSv1 no longer works\.
 For more information, see [Configure the instance metadata options](configuring-instance-metadata-options.md)\.